Life of a Madrigal

 SCHEDULE

-Our most busy time of year is during the winter season due to holiday performances, Messiah concert, and our annual Madrigal Dinner.
+Our most busy time of year is during the winter season due to holiday performances, community events, and our annual Madrigal Dinner.
 Students are expected to participate in all full-choir performances, and absences should be cleared by the director.
-Of course, Dr. Gardias understands that students have commitments beyond the choir- for example, several students have been part of this choir and the Davis robotics team, which both require heavy time involvement and travel.
-Because the work seasons don't overlap, people have been able to successfully manage both extracurriculars.
+Of course, the choral faculty understands that students have commitments beyond the choir- for example, several students have been part of this choir and the Davis robotics team, football, musical theater, and the likes, which both require heavy time involvement and travel.
+Because the work seasons don't overlap, people have been able to successfully manage both extracurriculars and the choir.

 As previously mentioned, along with full-choir performances, we are hired for several octets that students sign up for.
 The amount of time dedicated towards octets is very much catered to the individual- depending on a singer's schedule, students may volunteer for as many as they choose.
 Octets occupy the majority of the choir's schedule, but they shouldn't pose as a stress for the students!